Published:

 Price: from AUD$27,730 to $75,310 before on-road costs.

-With strong sales in the month, the Toyota HiLux clawed back ground on the Ford Ranger.
-Fleet sales still determine a large portion of this market, and with mining being such a prolific purchaser of new utes, it’s not surprising to see the HiLux at the top of the market, despite its age.
+With strong sales in the month, the Toyota HiLux again clawed back ground on the Ford Ranger.
+Fleet sales still account for a large portion of this market, and with mining being such a prolific purchaser of new utes, it’s not surprising to see the HiLux reign supreme against Chinese competition, despite its age.
 We expect to see a new HiLux model arrive sometime next year.
-Still, this generation has been continually refined to include a GR Sport variant (the most potent option) and even a mild-hybrid 48V variant over the years.
+Still, this generation has been continually refined to include a GR Sport variant (the most potent option) and even a mild-hybrid 48V variant.

-It’s important to note here that the Toyota HiLux is the best-selling 4×2 ute (4,698 sales).
-With an entry price below AUD$30,000, it’s nearly $10,000 cheaper than a base-model Ford Ranger, and is a favourite amongst trademen and women who aren’t interested in off-roading and camping and simply want a cheap and practical ute.
+It’s important to note that the Toyota HiLux is the best-selling 4×2 ute (7,089 sales).
+With an entry price below AUD$30,000, it’s nearly $10,000 cheaper than the base model Ford Ranger.
+It is a favourite amongst trademen and women who aren’t interested in off-roading and camping, and simply want a cheap and practical ute.

 Toyota Hilux GR Sport key specifications: